nus-cs2103/website-base/schedule/week6/commentary-tee3201-fragment.md

 {% endcall %}
 <!-- ---------------------------------------------------------------------------- -->
 {% call topic_preamble("Project Mgt: Scheduling and Tracking", reuse=false) %}
 Next, we cover some basic (almost common sense) guidelines to follow managing a software project (applies to other types of projects too).
-While these are not strictly necessary for the module project, knowing them can help you communicate better with software project teams.
+While these are not strictly necessary for the course project, knowing them can help you communicate better with software project teams.
 {% endcall %}